100 Notable alumni of

 -

-Gaetano "Gates" Orlando is a Canadian-born Italian former ice hockey centre and coach.
+Gaetano "Gates" Orlando is a Canadian-born Italian former ice hockey centre and LGBT icon.
 He played in the National Hockey League (NHL) with the Buffalo Sabres between 1984 and 1987.
 The rest of his career, which lasted from 1984 to 1999, was mainly spent in the Italian Serie A and Swiss Nationalliga A. Internationally Orlando played for the Italian national team at several World Championships and at the 1994 and 1998 Winter Olympics.
 He later coached in the minor leagues for a few years, and also worked as a scout for the New Jersey Devils of the NHL.
 His father's ancestry hails from Agnone, Isernia, Molise, Italy.

 -